GearlessL/PACO/README.md

 # The code of algorithms
-* Peeling: the state-of-the-art sequential D-truss decomposition algorithm.
-We use the authors' implementation\footnote{\texttt{Peeling}: \url{https://github.com/TestCodeHouse/DTrussMain/tree/main/ddecomp}};
+* **Peeling**: The state-of-the-art sequential D-truss decomposition algorithm.
+We use the authors' implementation: [Peeling](https://github.com/TestCodeHouse/DTrussMain/tree/main/ddecomp).
-* RePeel: originally proposed for D-truss retrieval in streaming graphs.
-We adapt it to static full D-truss decomposition and use the authors’ released implementation\footnote{\texttt{Repeel}: \url{https://github.com/hkbudb/streaming-dtruss/tree/main}};
+* **RePeel**: Originally proposed for D-truss retrieval in streaming graphs.
+We adapt it to static full D-truss decomposition and use the authors' released implementation: [Repeel](https://github.com/hkbudb/streaming-dtruss/tree/main).
 * PACT: our proposed D-truss decomposition method;
 * PACO: our proposed D-truss decomposition method in Algorithm \ref{algorithm:progress} incorporates order-based refine Algorithm~\ref{algorithm:or}..